 The City's elected and appointed officials will consider many factors when setting the fiscal year budget and fees that will be charged for business type activities.
 One of those factors is the economy.
-Most Michigan municipalities, including Gladstone are still struggling in the State's weak economic environment; the cost of doing business is still increasing sometimes beyond our control.
+Most Michigan municipalities, including Gladstone are still struggling with the State's outdated financial system; the cost of doing business is still increasing sometimes beyond our control.
 Gladstone takes pride in being the "year round playground" and we will endeavor to maintain the services currently offered to our residents in the most efficient, cost effective manner to continue to make our City the community of choice in the Upper Peninsula.

-The two largest sources of revenue for the General Fund, taxes and state shared revenue, are expected to decline or at minimum stay flat for up to one more year.
-In the General Fund, we have been able to attain the commission directed new target of two months operating expenses of \$524,000.
-From \$30,000 negative fund balance in 2009 to a positive unassigned \$826,938 says a great deal for the General Fund.
+The two largest sources of revenue for the General Fund, taxes and state shared revenue.
+The City has had development to increase the tax base but state shared revenue is expected to remain flat or receive a slight increase.
+In the General Fund, we have been able to attain the commission directed fund balance new target of 20 to 30% of expenditures.
+This target was recently passed with the new Fund Balance Policy approved at the 10/23/2017 regular Commission Meeting.
+From \$30,000 negative fund balance in 2009 to a positive unassigned says a great deal for the General Fund.
 The City strives to continue to deliver the same level of service our residents expect.
 This is where thinking outside the box is key.
 We continue to rely on staff and citizen input to provide ideas and opportunities for better and more efficient services.

 The Major Street and Local Street Funds continue to be a concern.
-The Act 51 revenue is not sufficient to tackle road projects like we should be.
+Over the past couple years, the Act 51 revenue has been slightly increasing but isn't back to where it was a number of years ago.
 This is why special assessments are necessary to maintain the roads we have.
-The combined fund balance is \$31,690.

-Business type activities budgets saw minimal rate increases.
+Business type activities budgets saw minimal to no rate increases.
 With these rate increases the city strives to maintain quality, yet affordable services to our community.
-The city will continue to monitor costs, however, it appears that certain business type activities accounts are not yet producing enough cash to adequately plan for long-term maintenance projects.
+The city will continually monitor costs, however, it appears that certain business type activities accounts are not yet producing enough cash to adequately plan for long-term maintenance projects.
 We will plan for these projects mindful of maintaining an affordable rate structure for our residents and businesses.